Sparrow0hawk/quarto-revealjs-template/README.md

 The [confetti](https://github.com/ArthurData/quarto-confetti) extension adds some eye-candy and throws confetti over your slides whenever you press the `c` button.
 They originate from the mouse location and therefore follow it around.

+### Open Links In New Page

+The [openlinksinnewpage](https://github.com/davidwilby/openlinksinnewpage) extension does what it says on the tin and ensures that when you click on a link in the resulting slides it will open a new tab/page (this saves you and others who may not know of the shortcut from having to hold down `Ctrl` to achieve the same effect).

+### Reveal Header

+The [reveal-header](https://github.com/shafayetShafee/reveal-header) extension allows you to add headers as well as footers to all slides.
+This template includes a simple text `header:`  nested under the `format: <theme>:` YAML header in `index.qmd`.
+Please refer to the [documetation](https://github.com/shafayetShafee/reveal-header) for further customisation such as adding a `header-logo` and other options available with this extension.

 ## Embedding Code